Wireless Audio Transfer Using LASER Light

 PAM8403 Audio Amplifier Module

 The reason behind choosing this is simple.
 It works in the 5V range, so it can be easily integrated with the MAX4466 Microphone Amplifier Module.
 It also has an inbuilt potentiometer to adjust the amplitude of the output, and more importantly, it is more affordable.
 You can use whatever amplifier board you have or even create your own circuits to do the job right.
 Still, I suggest using the audio amplifier board for better output and hassle-free work.
-We have previously used the PAM8403 to also build a simple DIY Bluetooth speaker, you can check that out if you are intrested.
+We have previously used the PAM8403 to also build a simple DIY Bluetooth speaker; you can check that out if you are interested.

 Now, a laser diode can be connected to the output of the PAM8403 module.